Washington’s Mental Health Referral Service for Children and Teens

 About Washington's Mental Health Referral Service for Children and Teens

 Washington’s Mental Health Referral Service keeps a database of licensed mental health outpatient providers that we update daily.
 Information comes from health plan panels of providers and outreach calls we make.
-Providers who want to be added to the database can call 833-303-5437 or fill out an online form.
+See information for mental health providers who would like to be added to the database.

 The database includes details on:

 - If the provider has openings for new patients

 - Provider’s mental health specialties and types of treatment offered

 - Which health insurance or state programs the provider accepts

 A goal of the service is to match families with an evidence-supported practice when possible.
 These therapies include:

 - Cognitive behavioral intervention for tics and habit reversal therapy